ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - if a section contains an image, ignore it
 - if a section starts with a space, ignore it

-Notice: you are unable to check if section link links to the correct location.
+Notice: you will not be able to check if section link links to the correct location in some scenarios.

 Examples: